 I also wanted to learn about new cultures and I feel I have learnt a lot about UK; the fish and chips and football to name a few.

-Applying to Plymouth University went smoothly without any problems.
+Applying to the University of Plymouth went smoothly without any problems.
 My home University, VIT, helped me out during the entire process.
 My application was sent to Plymouth via VIT which had all the documents included beforehand.
 Later I got a reply form VIT that my application was accepted and then the steps from there were easy.
-Overall, the process was as simple and the Faculty Of Science and Engineering at Plymouth helped us out with everything, from accommodation to university enrolment.
+Overall, the process was as simple and the Faculty of Science and Engineering at Plymouth helped us out with everything, from accommodation to university enrolment.

 Upon arrival to Plymouth, I did not experience so much of a culture shock, rather that of a 'climate shock'.
 The cold winds and continuous rains were amusingly too much to handle but we slowly adapted.
 I guess we were well accustomed to the British culture because of the movies, TV series, which we watched in India.
 We were told about the rest of the important things regarding the culture in Plymouth by the International Student Advice department.
 We slowly learned and adapted to what was new to us.
 The people here were very helpful which made it all the more easy for us.